Entrance requirements: graduate studies

 Audiology and Speech-Language Pathology

-The College of Health requires a minimum TOEFL score of 550 for all non-English speaking graduate applicants (who graduated from non-English speaking Universities); SHS requires a minimum score of 560.
+The College of Health and SHS require a minimum TOEFL/IBT score of 550 for all non-English speaking graduate applicants (who graduated from non-English speaking Universities).

 GPA and GRE